 A white man in his 20s.
 He's from Minneapolis and works as a chemist.
 Because of his profession, he said, "I consider myself a pretty logical person…I rely on facts and logic and what's in front of me.
 Opinion and facts are important distinctions for me."
 He said he has a generally favorable view of the Black Lives Matter movement but added that "I think all lives matter equally" and that the "Blue Lives Matter" message among police advocates is a counter viewpoint that isn't necessary.
-He has not viewed the bystander video of George Floyd's death.
-He has visited 38thand Chicago where Floyd was killed because he and his fiancé considered moving to the area.
+When selected for the jury, he said he had not viewed the bystander video of George Floyd's death.
+He has visited 38th and Chicago where Floyd was killed, as he and his fiancée were considering moving to the area.

 A Black man in his 30s.
 He immigrated to the United States 14 years ago and went to school in Nebraska and moved to Minnesota in 2012.
 He works in information technology and lives with his wife and dog.
 He speaks multiple languages, including French.
 Learning that he was in the jury pool made him "surprised and anxious," but he realizes it's his civic duty.
 While relating to Floyd's death and thinking "it could be anybody, it could have been you," he also said, "I believe that I will be impartial."
 He said he believes people have the right to protest, but at the same time, he realizes that businesses are shut down and damaged, and his wife is unable to make it to work.
 He wants to serve on the jury because "it is a service to my community and our country."

 A white woman in her 50s.
-She is a single mother who works as a high-level executive in the nonprofit sectorfocused on healthcare.
-She took the unusual step of summoning her own attorney to the courthouse.
-At one point, the judge halted the live video feed and cleared the courtroom of everyone except trial participants out of unspecified privacy concerns.
-The woman said the bystander video left her with a somewhat negative view of Chauvin, explaining that "a man died, and I am not sure that's procedure. ...
+She is a single mother who works as a high-level executive in the nonprofit sector focused on healthcare.
+She took the unusual step of summoning her own attorney to the courthouse during jury selection.
+The woman said the bystander video, which she had viewed before the trial began, left her with a somewhat negative view of Chauvin, explaining that "a man died, and I am not sure that's procedure. ...
 Not all police are bad, but the bad-behavior police need to go."
 At the same time, she acknowledged sympathy for Floyd and the officers at the scene that night, saying, "Everyone's lives are changed by this incident ... and it's not easy for anyone."

 A Black man in his 30s.
 He works in banking and coaches youth sports.
-He said he has seen the bystander's videoof Floyd's arrest and that "I don't think [Chauvin] had any intention of harming anybody, but somebody did die."
+When selected for the jury, he said he had seen the bystander's video of Floyd's arrest and that "I don't think [Chauvin] had any intention of harming anybody, but somebody did die."
 When pressed about assessing Chauvin's intent, the man said he could still "definitely look at [the case] from an objective point of view."
 He also said he believes discrimination exists well beyond what the news media reports.

 A white woman in her 50s.
-She lives outside Minneapolisand works as an executive assistant in a clinical health care setting.
-She said she has viewed the bystander's video, but she wrote in her questionnaire filled out months ago, "I couldn't watch it in full, because it was too disturbing to me."
+She lives outside Minneapolis and works as an executive assistant in a clinical health care setting.
+She said she had viewed the bystander's video before the trial, but she wrote in her questionnaire filled out months ago, "I couldn't watch it in full, because it was too disturbing to me."
 That said, she pledged that "I'm not in a position to change the law.
 I'm in a position to uphold the law. ...
 He's innocent until we can prove otherwise."

 A white woman in her 50s.
 She works as a nurse and lives in Edina.
 She assured the court she could judge the evidence fairly despite having seen portions of the viral video of Floyd's arrest and after hearing about the settlement.
 The woman said her professional training would affect how she would look at the evidence.
 "We all use our life experiences to make judgments," she said, which in her work include resuscitating patients in urgent situations and dispensing opiates while on the job.
 The judge interjected and pointed out that she can't be "an expert witness."

 A Black woman in her 60s.
-She is a grandmother and retired marketing professionaland volunteers helping children in need with their homework.
-She said she started watching the video of Floyd's arrest but stopped after four to five minutes because "it just wasn't something that I needed to see."
-The woman said she has not formed opinions about either Chauvin or Floyd and was firm in saying news of the settlement would not affect her commitment to be an objective juror.
+She is a grandmother and retired marketing professional and volunteers helping children in need with their homework.
+She said she had started watching the video of Floyd's arrest before the trial but stopped after four to five minutes because "it just wasn't something that I needed to see."
+The woman said she had not formed opinions about either Chauvin or Floyd and was firm in saying news of the settlement would not affect her commitment to be an objective juror.
 She added: "I am Black, and my life matters."

 A white woman in her 50s.
-She has worked in customer serviceand said she is an animal lover, "especially dogs."
-She said she saw the bystander video of Floyd's arrest and wrote in her juror questionnaire months ago, "This restraint was ultimately responsible for Mr. Floyd's demise."
+She has worked in customer service and said she is an animal lover, "especially dogs."
+She said she saw the bystander video of Floyd's arrest before the trial and wrote in her juror questionnaire months ago, "This restraint was ultimately responsible for Mr. Floyd's demise."
 That said, she pledged under defense scrutiny that she could presume Chauvin innocent as the law requires her to do.
 She said she believes the criminal justice system works most of the time.

 A white woman in her 20s.
 She is a newlywed and a social worker in Wright County whose clients are coping with mental health difficulties.
 She was unwavering in her confidence that she could judge only the evidence presented in the trial and added that her profession has provided her with the ability to be empathetic and keep an open mind about people.